ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPTAPI/Chatbot-From-Files/README.md

 - **Embedding**: For each chunk, embedding indexes are generated.
 Semantically closer chunks have similar indexes.

 - **Vector Store Database**: Indexes are stored in a vector store database with N dimensions.
 Semantically neighboring chunks are stored in the same dimensions.
-The vector store database can be kept in memory or stored locally, easily retrieved for system use without generating a new database.
+The vector store database can be kept in memory or stored locally, easily retrieved for system use.

 - **Answering Questions**: The vector store database is used as a basis for answering questions in the LLM.
 Customer queries draw data from the vector store database, creating a conversational retrieval chain in the LLM.